Part 3: Calibration & Imaging of 3C345

 ← back to top

-• If you are happy, execute step 11
+• If you feel happy, run step 11.

-• As we are happy, move onto step 12.
-Now we have solutions, we need to apply these to the data to generate the CORRECTED data column.
-Interpolation type is important here!
+• Let us proceed to step 12.
+Now that we have solutions, we need to apply them to the data to generate the $\texttt{CORRECTED}$ data column.
+The type of interpolation is important here.

-I managed to get a slight increase in S/N to 98 ($S_p = 2.700\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.028\,\mathrm{Jy\,beam^{-1}}$).
-This is primarily due to the peak flux density increasing.
-The phases determine where the flux density is therefore, mis-calibrated phases move a proportion of flux from the source into the noise.
-Re-calibrating this therefore can increase the peak flux density, while simultaneously reducing the noise.
+I achieved a slight increase in S/N to 98 ($S_p = 2.700\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.028\,\mathrm{Jy\,beam^{-1}}$).
+This is primarily due to the increase in peak flux density.
+The phases determine where the flux density is; therefore, miscalibrated phases shift a portion of flux from the source into the noise.
+Recalibrating this can thus increase the peak flux density while simultaneously reducing the noise.

 ← back to top

-• If you are happy, execute step 13
+• If you are happy, execute step 13.

 • Execute step 14.

-2.736, rms 3.123 mJy/b, S/N 876 You should find a vast improvement in the S/N to 876 ($S_p = 2.736\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 3.123\,\mathrm{mJy\,beam^{-1}}$).
-This is mainly due to the initial scan now being fully calibrated.
+You should see a significant improvement in the S/N to 876 ($S_p = 2.736\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 3.123\,\mathrm{mJy\,beam^{-1}}$).This is primarily because the initial scan is now fully calibrated.

-• Execute step 15 to produce 3C345_calibrated.ms
+• Execute step 15 to produce 3C345_calibrated.ms.

 6. Imaging the target